Super-Protocol/docs/docs/marketplace/all-orders/order.md

 **Status** indicates the current state of the tunnel:

 - **Creating**: the tunnel order has been placed, but the tunnel or the model is not ready yet.
-The AI engine's web UI is not accessible.
+The model interface is not accessible.
 - **Online**: the tunnel is operational, and the model is running.
-End users may access the AI engine's web UI via the **Access Link**.
+End users may access the model interface via the **Access Link**.
 - **Offline**: the tunnel order is done, and the tunnel is no longer available.
 The model is inaccessible, but the expired **Access Link** remains visible.

 To get detailed information about the tunnel orders related to the main order, open the **Tunnels Orders** tab at the bottom of the screen.
 The **Tunnels** section and the **Tunnels Orders** tab only exist for orders that utilize tunnels and are only visible to the user who placed the order.